psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Joseph Bailey, William Campbell, John Beadlestone, and Thomas Lyons, privates in the Sth Regiment, were charged with breaking into a house in Tontine-yard.
 (Most of the tenements in this den are inhabited by persons of ill-fame, and the general resort of the soldiery).

 Elisabeth Sterrett said she lived in Tontine-yard, and was a widow.
 At about three o'clock in the morning on Sunday week she was in bed and heard a kicking at the door, and then heard a shutter broken open and one or two panes of glass break.
 When she had got a light four soldiers walked up to her room.
 Campbell was the first that came in.
 Beadlestone was another.
 She did not know the other two.
 Campbell said "Blood this night I'll have," and tried to tear her night clothes off her.
-Witness screeched " Murder!" and they went down stairs— she *threw* one down.
-Went down stairs and found four more— Lyons was one ; did not know the other ; they all got out through the window, and one of them said, " Campbell, smash some more windows," and they smashed several.
+Witness screeched "Murder!" and they went down stairs— she *threw* one down.
+Went down stairs and found four more— Lyons was one; did not know the other; they all got out through the window, and one of them said, "Campbell, smash some more windows," and they smashed several.
 There were eight panes broken—cost 8d a pane.
 Witness paid 8d for a bolt to fasten the shutters; the table was broken all to pieces, worth 4s.
-Witness did not miss anything, and they did not offer her any violence ; she was only frightened.
+Witness did not miss anything, and they did not offer her any violence; she was only frightened.
 Campbell struck her before the officers, when she was picking them out.

-Ann Philips said she lived in Tontine Yard ; heard Sterrett call " murder," looked out of window and saw the soldiers break the window with a stick ; saw they belonged to the 4th Regiment, did not know any of them, there were eight or nine.
+Ann Philips said she lived in Tontine Yard; heard Sterrett call "murder," looked out of window and saw the soldiers break the window with a stick; saw they belonged to the 4th Regiment, did not know any of them, there were eight or nine.

 P. C. Hobbs said that on the night of last Saturday week, he saw several soldiers come from Tontine Yard, proceeded there and saw the windows of Sterrett's house were broken.
 Knew Lyons and Campbell in the party, but could not identify the others.